MystenLabs/walrus-docs/docs/dev-guide/sui-struct.md

 and smart contract developers can read information about the Walrus system, as well as stored blobs, on Sui.

-The Move code of the Walrus Devnet contracts is available at
+The Move code of the Walrus Testnet contracts is available at
 <https://github.com/MystenLabs/walrus-docs/blob/main/contracts/blob_store>.
 An example package using
 the Walrus contracts is available at
 <https://github.com/MystenLabs/walrus-docs/blob/main/examples/move>.